devsuoa/coding-101-2019/README.md

 ## API
 The API is hosted on AWS using the AWS Serverless Application Model (SAM) which is a superset of CloudFormation.
+The API uses make to handle build and deployment steps.

 ### Dependencies
 To build/run/deploy the API, the awscli and aws-sam-cli must first be